FEMap#

 Parameters:

-• label – the ligand being measured
+• label (str | Hashable) – The ligand being measured

-• value (openff.units.Quantity) – the measured value, as either Ki, IC50, kcal/mol, or kJ/mol.
+• value (openff.units.Quantity) – The measured value, as either Ki, IC50, kcal/mol, or kJ/mol.
 The type of input is determined by the units of the input.

-• uncertainty (openff.units.Quantity) – the uncertainty in the measurement
+• uncertainty (openff.units.Quantity) – The uncertainty in the measurement

 add_measurement(measurement: Measurement)[source]#